 5 practical HACCP applications for personal hygiene

 Legislation largely determines how companies operate.
-In the food industry in particular, clear rules are prescribed by national and European governments.
-This is not surprising, given the industry’s importance for citizens and the economy.
-The industry takes its obligations into account in its vision, which acts as the basis for its policies.
-Developing policies requires smart solutions; solutions that work.
-Elpress provides applications that give a company with the tools it needs to comply with HACCP regulations, for example in the area of personal hygiene.
+Clear rules are prescribed by national and European authorities, particularly within the food industry.
+This is logical, given the great importance for both consumers and the economy.
+Companies translate these obligations into their vision and policy.
+Implementing this requires smart solutions that also work in practice.
+Elpress develops applications that offer companies concrete tools to comply with HACCP regulations, including in the area of personal hygiene.

 Personal hygiene within HACCP

-Equipment, conveyor belts, storage systems and cooling obviously have to be hygienically clean and kept that way.
-But people work where food is prepared or made.
-Personal hygiene is highly relevant to keeping a company’s standards high.
-Monitoring this hygiene goes further than just washing your hands after lunch or after visiting the toilet.
-It requires constructive measures that oblige staff to always enter the shop floor properly cleaned.
-Elpress has known how to ensure a hygienic situation for 40 years.
-In the five applications below, you will find practical partners for ensuring the HACCP plan for personal hygiene.
+Equipment, conveyor belts, storage systems, and cooling installations must, of course, be and remain hygienically clean.
+But wherever food is prepared or produced, people are at work.
+Personal hygiene therefore plays a crucial role in maintaining high hygiene standards within a company.
+Monitoring personal hygiene goes beyond simply washing hands after a break or toilet visit.
+It requires structural measures that oblige employees to always enter the workplace properly cleaned.
+Elpress has over 50 years of experience in creating hygienic working environments.
+In the five applications below, you will find practical solutions for ensuring personal hygiene within the HACCP plan.

 2. Sole cleaning